curious-bigcat/snowflake_postgres/README.md

 It creates a simple e-commerce schema (`customers`, `products`, `orders`, `inventory`, `payments`), a transactional `place_order` stored function, continuous ingestion, and KPI dashboards backed by Postgres functions.

+**Highlights**

+- **Aligned with Snowflake docs**: Follows the official [Getting Started with Snowflake Postgres](https://www.snowflake.com/en/developers/guides/getting-started-with-snowflake-postgres/) flow for instance creation and basic SQL.
+- **End-to-end OLTP demo**: From schema creation and transactional workloads to continuous ingestion and analytics.
+- **UI + backend separation**: All KPI logic lives in Postgres functions; Streamlit is a thin, Snowflake-themed UI layer.
+- **Safe to re-run**: Idempotent seed scripts and initialization so you can iterate without resetting the instance.

 ---

 ### 1. Prerequisites